sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11.md

 Test the registration by clicking the button at the left side of the *Trigger* node.
 It will send a trigger message that causes the *Register* node to create a JSON registration message which is sent out via the MQTT connection.
 The *debug* node will log the JSON to the debugger panel at the right side of the application.
+The content will look resemble the JSON below:

+{% highlight json %}
+{
+	"hardwareId": "123-TEST-4567890",
+	"type": "RegisterDevice",
+	"request": {
+		"hardwareId": "123-TEST-4567890",
+		"specificationToken": "964e7613-dab3-4fb3-8919-266a91370884",
+		"siteToken": "bb105f8d-3150-41f5-b9d1-db04965668d3"
+	}
+}
+{% endhighlight %}

 If the message was sent successfully, SiteWhere will register the device and send back a registration success message.
 For the sake of brevity, we will not add processing for the response in this tutorial.
 Open the SiteWhere administrative console, click on the default site, and you should see a new assignment for a Node-RED device that was dynamically registered.
 If not, make sure that Node-RED was able to connect via MQTT to the broker SiteWhere is using.
 If using Docker, verify that the 1883 port is being forwarded